No Result

 When interest rates are low, income-oriented investors face a challenge in identifying attractive yields in the market.
 Thus, they view the dividend yields of utilities as more attractive.
 As a result, utility stock prices benefit from suppressed interest rates.

-Surprisingly, even with interest rates now on the rise, AWR has retained a steep valuation premium.
+Surprisingly, even with interest rates now on the rise, AWR has retained a valuation premium.
 We believe this is due to investors flocking to the company’s recession-proof cash flows, predictable growth avenues, and excellent track record of creating shareholder value, which the company has consistently demonstrated even during the harshest market environments.

 Moreover, AWR is currently offering a dividend yield of 2.4%.
-We also expect the company to grow its earnings per share at a 5.3% average annual rate over the next five years.
+We also expect the company to grow its earnings per share at a 6% average annual rate over the next five years.

-Putting it all together, AWR is likely to achieve annual returns of 4.2% through 2030.
+Putting it all together, AWR is likely to achieve annual returns of 8%+ through 2031.

 Final Thoughts

+AWR is much more interesting than the average utility stock, as it has some exceptional characteristics.
 Over the last decade, it has grown its earnings per share at a high single-digit annual rate.
 This is much better than the low growth rates of most utilities.

 Additionally, AWR’s business includes a non-regulated segment that provides recurring revenue for 50 years and offers significant growth potential.